 - Manage one or multiple natural gas accounts from one screen

-- Add trusted users to your account
+- Add authorized users to your account

-MAINTAIN YOUR HVAC SYSTEM: Make sure to clean or change your furnace filters regularly.
+Clean or change your furnace filters regularly.
 A dirty furnace filter will slow down air flow, making the system work harder to keep you warm and costing you more money.

 What to do if you smell gas

 The odor of rotten eggs is not pleasant and is highly distinctive, which is exactly why we add that smell to natural gas and why you need to take the following precautions when you smell it:

 - If you’re outside and suspect a gas leak, leave immediately on foot in an upwind direction away from the leak and maintain a safe distance.